Teenage financial problems range from small to quite serious. Here are 11 common and surprising teen money problems to work on.

 Psst: check out this article on how much should I have saved by 18?

 Teenage financial problems can be small, and ones that they’ll grow out of, or can be quite serious and they’ll need help to work on them.
-No matter which type of financial problems your own teen has, just make sure you let them know your ears are opened to listening without judging right off the bat.
+No matter which type of financial problems your teen has, just make sure you let them know your ears are open to listening without judging right off the bat.
 This will keep the lines of communication open between the two of you – which is far better than you being kept in the dark about what’s going on in their lives.